-As you have not swam for a while and are out of shape, it is best to put the hard work into your swimming in small amounts.
-In other words swim at a comfortable pace for a few lengths and then put in a slightly faster length that gets you out of breath and raises your heart rate.
+As you have not swum for a while and are out of shape, it is best to put the hard work into your swimming in small amounts.
+In other words, swim at a comfortable pace for a few lengths and then put in a slightly faster length that gets you out of breath and raises your heart rate.

 Then go back to your original pace for a couple of lengths and then repeat the fast one again.